A Complete Guide for Identifying protected Trees in Western Sydney

 What happens if I conduct work on a protected tree without permission?

-Yes, you can appeal to a TPO or preservation decision if it’s not justifiable.
-You will have to prove your claim and explain your argument as to why you believe that the TPO or preservation order isn’t needed.
+Yes, you are able to appeal a TPO or preservation order if you feel it’s not justifiable.
+You will have be able to present evidence to back your claim and explain that you believe that the TPO or the preservation decision isn’t needed.

 Can I cut down a tree that is protected tree?